faithdennis/faithdennis/README.md

 ### Hi 👋 My name is Faith.
-This is a repo I'm building to feature different projects I would like to share.
+This is a repo I'm building to feature different projects I want to share.

 🌱 I am currently growing my software development skills and sharpening them while studying artificial intelligence algorithms and robotics at university. 🌱